UBC-MDS/532_group17/docs/reflection-milestone4.md

 ### What we have done so far?

+*Improvements implemented in Milestone 4*

+1. We added a `navbarPage` panel to create a "Dashboard" page which holds our main dashboard, and an "About" page which gives the user information about our dashboard.

 ### What are limitations of our dashboard?

 ### What is yet to be implemented?